RPP1011/Photoelectric/README.md

 # Photoelectric
-A replacement for the PHet Sim
+An alternative for the PHet Photoelectric effect simulation that runs without Java.